A UX Design Process with ADDIE

 It is right that we designers should challenge the enterprise and each other.
 We should innovate and excel, but we must recognise which battles to take on, and those that cannot benefit from the effort.
 Sometimes that's the Project Manager's role...

 There are many design processes.
 Some are similar to ADDIE (Analysis, Design, Development, Implementation, Evaluation): a cycle closely related to how we learn.
-The Analysis part of the ADDIE cycle is often expanded.
-As you will see below, there is much to cover in the analysis of a design task and it can take a little organising.

 Analysis is the most important aspect of any enterprise project, and yet it will be the least well resourced.